ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 `identity:[type:][//<domain>/]<identity-string>`

 If a `//` is not present after the `identity:` scheme, then the identity is assumed to be a specialized registered type that must be resolved in a specialized manner.
-If the `//` is present then the identity is resolved by the specified domain, with an optional username/password access credentials to the identity lookup service.
+If the `//` is present then the identity is resolved by the specified domain.

 Where:

-  * `<username>` - the username used for basic auth to the identity lookup service

-  * `<password>` - the password used for basic auth to the identity lookup service

   * `<domain>` - the domain service where the identity is resolved, e.g. "foo.com" or "bar.com".